29 Mar 2017

 Condoms do expire so always check the best before date that is found on the wrapper!
 Do not use any condom that has expired.

 Condoms should be stored in dry spaces at room temperature.
-Too much heat and too much cold can damage the condom as well as sunlight (that means don’t leave it in your parked car)!
+Too much heat and too much cold can damage the condom… as well as sunlight (that means don’t leave it in your parked car)!
 One common mistake is putting a condom in a wallet.
-The constant opening and closing of the wallet can cause wear and tear so this is not a very safe place for long term storage.
-For men who sometimes don’t have much of option when going out, here’s a trick.
-You can put it in your wallet for than night, but when you come home (if you didn’t end up using it) put it back into proper storage.
+The constant opening and closing of the wallet can cause wear and tear, so this is not a very safe place for long term storage.
+For men who sometimes don’t have much of an option when going out, here’s a trick: you can put it in your wallet for that night, but when you come home (if you didn’t end up using it) put it back into proper storage.
 Being in your wallet one night won’t destroy it, but having it stay there over time can.
 That being said, always always check the condom before using it.
 If the package is sticky, torn or seems damaged in anyway – throw it out.
 Better safe than sorry is your moto here.
 For women, a small pocket in your purse is a perfect place.